hatchways/team-pokemon/README.md

 You should now be able to connect to the mongoDB database.

-# In the `.env` file create the TOKEN_SECRET variable
+## In the `.env` file create the TOKEN_SECRET variable

 TOKEN_SECRET=<token_secret>

-Finished Bacjend Login / Register API routes
+Finished Backend Login / Register API routes

 ## Login route : '/api/login/'